 Today's blog comes from Samantha George, an AmeriCorps Member serving on the Rice Family Foundation team at Susie E. Tolbert Elementary School.
 Samantha shares the story of one of her students and the progress she's seen her student make throughout the year.

 Whenever I would enter the media center in the mornings to help out with fifth grade breakfast, I would see the students spread out at different tables, clustered with their friend groups.
 And then I would see Delia, sitting at a table by herself in the back of the room, solemnly drinking her chocolate milk.
 Girls would talk in whispers, look her way and laugh.
 And Delia's scowl would deepen.
 But as time went on when she saw me she would smile and motion me over to sit with her.
 I would ask her about her morning, how her breakfast was, if she had done her homework…and at first that last question would always be met with a sheepish glance toward the floor.
-However, she would pull out the workbook and start on a problem.
+She would then pull out the workbook and start on a problem.
 As the days went by, though, my question was more often met with a grin, wide and proud.
 She had started to do her homework more frequently and she was even showing evidence for all her math problems.
 To see her progress - that was a beautiful thing!

 Delia tells me she’s been working on herself.
 That she’s trying to be better.
 And I would agree.
 More times than not she comes to school with her homework already complete and she falls asleep in class much less frequently.
 When someone shoots a snide comment her way, I see how she tries to calm herself down.
 We take a deep breath together and countdown “3, 2, 1 *snap* back to reality!” and usually it works.
 She still has her moments, but she’s trying.
-And that’s all we can really hope for.
+And that’s all I can really ask for.

 One day, as she packed up her things for lunch, she turned to me abruptly and said in a very matter-of-fact way, “I love you, Miss Samantha.”
 I think my face must have broken into one of those huge impulsive smiles.
 “I love you too, lady.”